aamirashrafi/DomainToText_AMLProject/README.md

 pip install torch==1.4.0
 ```
 # STEPS
-1. Initial Directory Setup: Before start I would like to give a brief about directory structure of projects.
+1. **Initial Directory Setup:** Before start I would like to give a brief about directory structure of projects.
 Basically we have two projects, one is DomainToText_AMLProject and second one is DescribingTextures(https://github.com/ChenyunWu/DescribingTextures).
 All the files related to DomainToText_AMLProject are under /content/drive/MyDrive/DomainToText_AMLProject directory, and all the files related to DescribingTextures are under /content/drive/MyDrive/DescribingTextureCopy/DescribingTextures directory.
 For the sake of simplicity and avoiding each time change the path in the code I would prefer 1st to move in the project directory and then run the respective code to train the model.
-2. Label the PACS dataset describing the visual domain attributes
+2. **Label the PACS dataset describing the visual domain attributes:** We label our assigned image manually.
+These lables are in the file image_descriptions.json.
+We also need to create image split file image_splits.json.
+These two files can be found here https://drive.google.com/drive/folders/1g41kTfoCQGdhCtIbfrO0fijLYeCrgc1B?usp=sharing.
+3.